Chadian Civil War (2005–2010)

-The most recent Chadian Civil War began on December 18, 2005.
-Since its independence from France in 1960, Chad has been swamped by the civil war between the Arab-Muslims of the north and the Sub-Saharan-Christians of the south.
+The Chadian Civil War of 2005–2010 began on 18 December 2005.
+Since its independence from France in 1960, Chad has been swamped by civil wars between the Arab-Muslims of the north and the Sub-Saharan-Christians of the south.
 As a result, leadership and presidency in Chad drifted back and forth between the Christian southerners and Muslim northerners.
 When one side was in power, the other side usually started a revolutionary war to counter it.